unstacked-labs/genkit-rshow-starter/instructions.md

 );
 ```

-Positive
-: This tool extracts commit messages from GitHub's events API, giving the AI insight into a developer's coding patterns and commit history.
+Positive: This tool extracts commit messages from GitHub's events API, giving the AI insight into a developer's commit history.

 ---